Feminist vs Humanist: Understanding the Philosophies and Their Impact

 Why choose feminism over humanism?

-Feminism’s unique focus on gender-specific issues provides a necessary framework for combating systemic misogyny, gender-based violence, and unequal pay.
-It is particularly effective in addressing challenges that disproportionately impact women and marginalized genders.
+Feminism's primary emphasis on issues related to gender provides a substantial basis for dealing with the unpleasant situations of systemic misogyny, gender-based violence and unequal pay.
+It is especially potent in dealing with those challenges that affect women and marginalized genders the most.

 Why is humanism sometimes preferred?